yoonhoelee/model_that_checks_the_authenticity_of_given_news/README.md

 ## Limitations

-The model can only distinguish English songs as it was only trained on English data.
+The model can only distinguish English news as it was only trained on English data.

 ## Data From